bubbl3s0rter/dotfiles/README.md

 --->

 Installing:
-1. echo ".dotfiles" >> .gitignore
+1. echo ".dotfiles.git" >> .gitignore
-2. git clone --bare <remote-git-repo-url> $HOME/.dotfiles
+2. git clone --bare <remote-git-repo-url> $HOME/.dotfiles.git
-3. alias gitdot='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
+3. alias dotgit='/usr/bin/git --git-dir=$HOME/.dotfiles.git/ --work-tree=$HOME'
-4. gitdot config --local status.showUntrackedFiles no
+4. dotgit config --local status.showUntrackedFiles no
+5. dotgit checkout

-5. gitdot checkoutNow for the line by line breakdown.
+Now for the line by line breakdown.
 But first . . .

 ## Prerequisite knowledge
 Two concepts should be crystal clear: the Git repository and the work tree.
 Skip ahead if you’re already comfortable with these.